 The cost of living in Australia may be more expensive than in your home country.
 Be prepared to pay more for everyday items such as food, accommodation and transport.

-The diagram below will give you a better idea of your ongoing weekly costs - after the initial set up costs have been repaid.
+The diagram below will give you a better idea of your ongoing weekly costs after you have repaid the initial setup costs.
+The diagram shows the proportion of money typically spent on each item.